BarryOConnor/Java_StockMarket/README.md

 - share price API to update share prices on request
 - currency converter to convert prices
 - Google Firebase backend or alternatively a Marshalled/unmarshalled XML file to store data

+There is also a Python or Java frontend to demonstrate how the services are technology agnostic.